dbstein/python_examples/README.md

 ## Memory Profiling Examples
-To generate a graphical comparison of memory usage for the numexpr and numba based Lapalce Kernels, run:
+To generate a graphical comparison of memory usage for the numexpr and numba based Laplace Kernels, run:
 ```bash
 mprof run --interval 0.01 test_memory.py
 mprof plot